"Drip-casting": Mobile's answer to network logjams

 By Sinead Carew

-The shift, which will happen as early as this year, involves a new concept the executive, Shadman Zafar, described- as drip-casting, where video is sent gradually to devices such as tablets.
+The shift, which will happen as early as this year, involves a new concept the excutive, Shadman Zafar, described as drip-casting, where video is sent gradually to devices such as tablets.

 This will come hand in hand with so-called smart charging, where operators would not charge for certain data downloads, Zafar said in an interview with Reuters at the Consumer Electronics Show in Las Vegas.